Location guide · Philippines outsourcing

 Good fit when

-Ticket triage, first-draft replies, tagging, refund routing, and help-desk cleanup.
+Ticket sort, first-draft replies, tagging, refund routing, and help-desk cleanup.

 Avoid handing off